Are Hairs in Pig Ears Bad for Dogs? Risks & Safety Tips

 Are the hairs dangerous for dogs?

-For most dogs, the hairs on pig ear treats are not a cause for concern.
-These hairs, a natural part of the pig’s ear and made of keratin, the same protein found in human hair and nails, are easily digestible.
+For the vast majority of healthy canines, the fine hairs found on pig ear treats are completely harmless.
+These bristles are comprised of keratin, the same structural protein found in human hair and animal fur.

 In rare cases, a large amount of hair could form a hairball in a dog’s stomach.
 Additionally, dogs with pork product allergies might react to pig ear treats, including the hair.
 It’s important to introduce new treats slowly and monitor your dog for any unusual reactions.